 Spiked food and drinks

 Never leave food or drinks unattended or in the care of strangers.
-Be wary of accepting snacks, beverages, gum, or cigarettes from new acquaintances, as they may contain drugs that could put you at risk of sexual assault and robbery.
+Be wary of accepting snacks, beverages, gum or cigarettes from new acquaintances, as the items may contain drugs that could put you at risk of sexual assault and robbery.

 Drivers generally have little regard for traffic regulations and do not follow safe-driving practices.

 Use only officially marked taxis and do not share them with strangers.
-Fares vary greatly and vehicles are often poorly maintained.
+Fares vary greatly, and vehicles are often poorly maintained.